You have questions? We've got answers!

 We recommend avoiding regular running if you are experiencing knee pain until you’ve had a comprehensive physical examination by one of our physiotherapists.

 If you think you might have sustained a concussion from a sport, we recommend you undergo a period of physical and mental rest.
 Once concussion symptoms, like dizziness, nausea, headaches, etc., begin to subside, a gradual return to sport can start as long as symptoms improve.

 Schedule an assessment with one of our specially trained concussion physiotherapists today for more information and treatment following a concussion.

 Aches & Pains:

 Both TENS and IFC work to modulate your pain through similar mechanisms.
-Receptors on our skin are stimulated through the gentle vibrations created by TENS and IFC electrodes.
+Receptors on our skin get stimulated through the gentle vibrations created by TENS and IFC electrodes.
 This non-painful stimulus blocks the entry of painful stimulus and prevents a pain message from being sent to our brain.

 Generally, TENS works to provide pain relief, and IFC works to provide an anti-inflammatory effect.

 Both heat and ice can be helpful in the management of an injury; however, in certain circumstances, one may be better than another.
 In general, use ice with new or acute injuries to calm down signs of inflammation (heat, redness and swelling).
 Use heat to treat older or chronic injuries and muscle tightness.

 Therapists use electrical muscle stimulation to treat pain and swelling by recruiting weak or underutilized muscles and promoting tissue healing.

 A TENS or IFC modality should always be strong but comfortable.
 Comfortable intensity will differ between patients, but it should always be pain-free.